NOV Inc. [NOV] stock Initiated by Goldman analyst, price target now $18

 About NOV.

-The results of the trading session contributed to over 17542052 shares changing hands.
-Over the past one week, the price volatility of NOV Inc. stands at 6.15% while the volatility over the past one month is 4.14%.
+Over the last 12 months, NOV stock rose by 20.75%.
+The one-year NOV Inc. stock forecast points to a potential upside of 16.13.
+The average equity rating for NOV stock is currently 2.40, trading closer to a bullish pattern in the stock market.

-The market cap for NOV stock reached $6.04 billion, with 385.00 million shares outstanding and 360.42 million shares in the current float.
-Compared to the average trading volume of 4.26M shares, NOV reached a trading volume of 17542052 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for the stock reached $5.64 billion, with 385.00 million shares outstanding and 360.68 million shares in the current float.
+Compared to the average trading volume of 4.56M shares, NOV stock reached a trading volume of 5348784 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for NOV shares is $17.55 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on NOV stock is a recommendation set at 2.40.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.